Spring Garden Revival

 Post-Installation Establishment Care & Long-Term Management Planning

-After installation, sod must be deeply watered to saturate both the sod and 4–6 inches of underlying soil.
-Daily watering is required for the first two weeks (early morning, 1–1.5 inches weekly), with gradual reduction as roots establish (typically 2–3 weeks).
-The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly established.
-Root growth can be checked visually and with a gentle tug test.
+Proper establishment care is essential for sod longevity.
+Immediately after installation, sod and the underlying 4–6 inches of soil should be deeply watered.
+Daily irrigation is required for the first two weeks (early morning, 1–1.5 inches weekly), with gradual reduction as roots establish (typically 2–3 weeks).
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly anchored.
+Root establishment can be checked by visual inspection and a gentle tug test.
 Fertilization is recommended 4–6 weeks post-installation.
-Long-term care includes 3–4 annual fertilizations and professional landscape management.
+Long-term, transition to a maintenance schedule with 3–4 annual fertilizations and professional management.

 What Neighborhoods Do We Serve Throughout Cohasset, MA?